UCSCLibrary/HistoryLog/README.md

 This is not a replacement for your regular backups of the database, even if each change is logged.

+If you use this plugin, please take a moment to submit feedback about your experience, so we can keep making Omeka better: [User Survey] (https://docs.google.com/forms/d/1LrQ-E0gQ9Qh0CSSMa8MMfK6WxHCUoT6vqiv42QG72qo/viewform?usp=send_form "User Survey")

 Installation
 ------------